21 Accomplishments to Celebrate in 2021

 The COVID-19 pandemic has created adversity and uncertainty over the last year and a half, impacting nearly every aspect of life.
 It has also yielded valuable lessons in resilience.
 Through all of the trials and tribulations, a few constants kept us grounded: the Greenway NHA landscape that offered outdoor respite for so many of us; the support of our donors; and the power of teamwork and collaboration.
 Even during such challenging times, so much great work is being done across the Greenway NHA every day, and we hope you are proud to be part of this community!

 Around this time each year, we like to pause and reflect on all that we’ve achieved together.
 While it’s impossible to fully acknowledge every worthy person and accomplishment, we invite you to join us in recognizing and celebrating 21 highlights from 2021!
-And if you missed our Annual Celebration on December 4, you can watch a recording of the program here.
 You can also read about our award winners from this year, along with previous recipients, here.

 1. HistoryLink Article on the Mountains to Sound Greenway Trust